My Diet (aka Mastering Metabolism and Preventing Disease)

 I’m writing this post because someone close to me was recently diagnosed with a common and treatable form of cancer.
 My hope is that these thoughts are helpful for them, and others, as they reexamine their diet and lifestyle that may have contributed to their condition.

-I have to mention, that working with my wife’s healthcare company, Parsley Health, can help provide a framework, data and clinical support for making critical changes in ones diet and lifestyle.
+I have to mention, that working with my wife’s healthcare company, Parsley Health, can help provide a framework, data, and clinical support for making critical changes in ones diet and lifestyle.
 I’ll also include some links below that I found helpful in my early education.

 Some Basic Truths (As I See Them Now)

 • Sugars and its more complex form, carbohydrates, are generally unhelpful.
-Unless you are living a hyper-active lifestyle (rare in the modern age).
+Unless you are living a hyperactive lifestyle (rare in the modern age).
 Carbohydrates can be helpful if aggressively training, doing physical labor or want a few extra hours of pep once in a while but otherwise, they cause more harm than help.

 • Eating a high protein / fat / veg diet is generally a good fit for our predominantly sedentary (office work, driving, instagramming) lifestyle.
 Historically speaking, we should probably be eating more aligned with ‘famine’ than ‘feast’.